mozilla-releng/relengdocs/procedures/release-duty/merge-duty/merge_duty.rst

 4. Edit the `LAST` and `NEXT` known dates (all 6 of them) at https://github.com/mozilla-releng/shipit/blob/f3d45d1dd1cc08cc466865f7d39305f1b2edbcf7/api/src/shipit_api/common/config.py#L54-L59
 5. Commit, and submit a pull request
+6. Attention!
+Thunderbird follows the same procedure as Firefox so they usually follow-up with a similar PR in the same day.
+In order to minimize the number of deployments to production, please make sure to deploy both PRs at the same time.
+If there hasn't been a
+   PR up-to-review yet, please ping/CC https://github.com/jfx2006 in your PR (or ping @rjl in #releaseduty to make them aware.
-6. Merge the pull request *after* a new nightly version has been pushed to CDNs: once the new nightly version appears at https://archive.mozilla.org/pub/firefox/nightly/latest-mozilla-central/
+7. Merge the pull request(s) *after* a new nightly version has been pushed to CDNs: once the new nightly version appears at https://archive.mozilla.org/pub/firefox/nightly/latest-mozilla-central/